prakashchhipa/prakashchhipa.github.io/_projects/ovod_robustness.md

     Robustness comparison for OWL-ViT, Yolo-World, and Grpounding DINO acorss Out-of-ditribution benchmarks COCO-O, COCO-C and COCO-DC and orginal COCO dataset.
 </div>

+We explore one of the first approaches to evaluate zero-shot open-vocabulary foundation models from a robustness perspective under distribution shifts.
+By analyzing three recent object detection models across public benchmarks, we highlight the significant challenges posed by out-of-distribution shifts, which cause performance drops.
+Our findings suggest the need for further research into this area.
+Combining vision-language models with effective prompt engineering may pave the way for more robust open-vocabulary detectors, ultimately improving their reliability and enabling broader applications across various fields.
+Please read the paper for detailed analysis and inisghts.

 <p align="center">
     <a href="https://arxiv.org/abs/2405.14874" style="margin-right: 20px;">Read Paper</a>